Is Zagreb worth visiting? It’s a pertinent question to ask, given that Croatia is one of the hottest destinations in the world right now.

 The Bottom Line

 If you navigated to this site with the question “is Zagreb worth visiting?” in your mind, I hope you now have an answer.
 I’ve certainly done my part.
 Whether explaining all of Zagreb’s attractions or talking up its relax and uncrowded (at least compared to Dubrovnik and Split) feel, I think I’ve done a good job advocating for Croatia’s capital.
 On the other hand, some people simply won’t spend long enough in Croatia to visit the city, even if they’d like to do so on the merits.
-No matter where your Croatia travels take you—this should go without saying—I hope your trip is incredible, particularly if you’re fleeing coronavirus gloom.
+No matter where your Croatia travels take you—this should go without saying—I hope your trip is incredible.